 The proposed program is a dual diploma program.
-At the end of the program of study, students will receive both the Bachelor of Science Degree in Atmospheric Science from National Taiwan University and the Bachelor of Science Degree in Atmospheric Science from the University at Albany.
-Students will initially study at National Taiwan University, and then complete their final two years at the University at Albany.
+At the end of the program of study, students will receive both the Master's of Science Degree in Atmospheric Science from National Taiwan University and the Master's of Science Degree in Atmospheric Science from the University at Albany.
+Students may begin their study at either institution.